simonebadaruddin/EasyA/README.md

 ### Team organization
 Our team is organized with distinct roles for each member:
-- Nithi will create the Project 1 Plan document and parse the data into categories by class, professor, level, and class category.
+- Nithi will create the Project 1 Plan document
-- Luke will build graph objects.
+- Luke will build graph objects that include parsing
 - Erin will translate, document, and annotate the project in Jupyter Notebook.
 - Simone will accept and read the JavaScript file into the Python module, isolate and validate the data, accept and validate input from the command line to collect user option choices on how to display the data in the graphs.
 - Isabella will web scrape faculty names using BeautifulSoup; monitor and report individual and project progress.